nsarka/rvem/README.md

 It runs Doom using Doomgeneric (github.com/ozkl/doomgeneric), a framebuffer based portable version of Doom.
 After every frame, the Doom draw function executes `ecall` with a custom system call I made that takes a pointer to the framebuffer.
 The syscall draws it to the screen using Pygame.

 The emulator runs slowly since it's implemented in Python.
-I measured it to execute ~100,000 instructions per second on my Intel Core i9-9900k.
+I measured it to execute ~100,000 instructions per second on my pc (an Intel Core i9-9900k).

 ## Setup for Ubuntu WSL